LighghtEeloo/lala-lang/nana/Proposal.md

 > Observation:
 >
 > Tuple may serve as a function input and output syntax.
-When applying a function in most languages, one can just treat it as passing a tuple to the function, which seems to be syntactically same.
+When applying a function in most languages, one can just treat it as passing a tuple to the function, which seems to be syntactically the same.
 >
 > Both list and array serve as linear containers, but they are vastly different.
 To quickly index elements, one may use array; to easily insert and delete, one may use list; the problem is they are fighting for the same syntax.
 >
 > A hash-map can also be ordered by insertion, see Dictionary in Python 3.6+.
 >

-However, Nana is more than just representing data.
+However, Nana can do more than just representing data.
 It also cares about reusing them.
 That's where bindings comes in as a remedy.
 In any block you may write bindings:

 ```nana
 (